MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-app-view.md

 With Power BI mobile, you can only install an app from a direct link.
 The Power BI apps marketplace isn't available in Power BI mobile.
 If the app designer installs the app automatically, you'll see it in your list of apps.

 ## Apps and licenses
 Not all Power BI users can view and interact with apps.
-If you have a free license, you can open apps that are stored in Premium capacity and that have been shared with you.
-If you have a Pro license or a Premium Per User license, you can open apps that have been shared with you.
+If you have a free license, you can open apps that are stored in Premium capacity and that are shared with you.
+If you have a Pro license or a Premium Per User license, you can open apps that are shared with you.

 So, if you can't open an app, contact your administrator or help desk.
 For information about licensing, see [Power BI licensing](end-user-license.md).